 - Collect your NAO-2016 Application Form from our office or collection centers.
 The application fee for NAO2016 is NR.
-1,000 /- - Submit the application form along with your academic certificate and character certificate with the application fee. - In case, you apply as the endorsed team from your college/school, your team can submit 6 applications in total NRs 5,000 /- For this registration category, all your team members must be from same college. - Give the entrance exam from the nearby examination centers.
+1,000 /- - Submit the application form along with your academic certificate and character certificate with the application fee. - Give the entrance exam from the nearby examination centers.
 The list of centers will be updates in our website.